ContentChef/contentchef-go/README.md

 myPaginatedResponse, err := ch.Search(context.TODO(), conf)

 //Here is the Search configuration object
-// Search Options specifies the parameters to the Channel's and Online Channel's Search method. type SearchOptions struct {
+// Search Options specifies the parameters to the Channel's and OnlineChannel's Search method. type SearchOptions struct {
 	// The offset you want to have in the search result.
 	Skip int `url:"skip"`